Aventhor/react-base-routing/README.md

 ];
 ```

-Create your default layout.
+Create your layout.
 Each layout must have `children` prop to render pages

 ```js
 import React from 'react';